solo-io/workshops/istio-day2/1-understand-istio/05-app-rollout.md

+* canary introduction of sidecars
+* suggestions for rollout of sidecar using revisions/sidecar injection
 * pre hook configurations
-* set access logs
+* enable access logs for certain services
-* configuring injection
+* tips avoid 503s on virtual service

+== should use existing sample-apps/ dir

 There are a couple ways to add a service to the mesh.
 What's meant by "adding the service to the mesh" is we install the Envoy proxy alongside the workload.
 We can do a manual injection of the sidecar or automatically do it.
 Let's start to deploy some workloads.